thrivecart/api-demo/README.md

 ## Getting your client ID & client secret
 The ThriveCart API is currently by invitation only.
 You can [contact us at support](https://support.thrivecart.com) to request access.

-Your use of the API will be monitored, and is rate-limited to 100 requests per minute.
-Contact us to request an increase on this limit.
+Your use of the API will be monitored, and is rate-limited to 60 requests per minute, per account that your application is connected to.
+This should be more than enough for normal usage, but you can contact us to discuss and request an increase if needed.

 ## Exceptions
 The library will throw Exceptions which you can intercept and handle as normal.
 See below for some examples.
 The message obtained by `getMessage();` is user-readable and safe to display to users.